-Students will be assigned to Lab Teams, which will be divided into $red(\alpha)$ and blue $(\beta)$ sub-teams.
+Students will be assigned to Lab Teams, which will be divided into red ( $\alpha$ ) and blue ( $\beta$ ) sub-teams.
 The red and blue sub-teams will alternate every other day in taking responsibility for the dissections.
-The "dissecting" sub-team will study the human cadaver, and the "non-dissecting" sub-team will study cross-sectional imaging and radiology of the entire body by anatomical regions and practice the related physical exam.
+The "dissecting" sub-team will study the human cadaver, and the "non-dissecting" sub-team will have independent study time to study, practice the related physical exam, and view prosection demonstrations.

-One member of each sub-team $(\alpha$ and $\beta$ ) will be assigned as the team captain for the week.
+One member of each sub-team ( $\alpha$ and $\beta$ ) will be assigned as the team captain for the week.
 At the end of the lab period (4:30 p.m.), the captain for the dissecting team will meet with the entire non-dissecting team and review the dissection completed that day.
 All items identified in bold print in the dissection guide should be shown to the "non-dissecting" team.
 These daily meetings are essential so that the teams are ready to trade assignments each day.